tgvdinesh/user-service/README.md

 This project is all about user management.
 For example
 1. Authentication & Authorization
 2. Profile management.
-Ex: Photo change etc
+Ex: Modifying personal data
 3. Role based authentication
 4. Admin page for user management.